Can Birds Drink Milk?

 Is it okay to give milk in very small amounts?

-Tiny portions may reduce risk of digestive upset but lactose and allergy challenges would still remain.
-Best to avoid entirely.
+Tiny portions may reduce the risk of digestive upset but lactose and allergy challenges would remain.
+Best to avoid it entirely.

 Can finches and canaries drink milk?